For all those lost and looking for a plan

 - What can I do to make YOUR job easier?

 This may be the most helpful thing you do.
 Try to aim for 4 calls a week.
 If people hesitate to add you live, ask them to record the call so you can listen later.
 This will help you start to internalize what you have learned and apply it.
 Follow along with the calls and think of the questions you would ask in your head.
-Write down any questions the rep answers, any objections they handle, and any structure they follow.
+Write down any questions the rep answers, any sales objections they handle, and any structure they follow.
 As you progress and start running your own calls, you will have to punt less when asked questions because you will have already practiced the common ones.

 Get messaging from the top performers

-Get their email templates, decks, scripts, etc. There is no point in reinventing the wheel.
+Get their email templates, tech decks, scripts, etc. There is no point in reinventing the wheel.
 Oftentimes, these resources will explain things in a way that makes more sense than the corporate decks you will likely be provided in your training.

 Pick a few top customer references and learn them inside and out.
 These will help you not only further internalize your value proposition, but also provide a fallback if you get stuck on calls.